beachhouse2000/beach-house.xyz/README.md

 A smelly website full of smelly things, such as, trash, garbage, and other trashy things.

 This website is *TRASH* I'm telling you! ***TRASH***

+## This is a list of the smelliest things

+1. Trash

+2. Poos

+3. Even more trash